psychemedia/sin-eater-resources/src/_first_controversy.md

 >
 > The Rev. M. P. WILLIAMS, in supporting it, remarked that the issue of this meeting would show whether Welsh Churchmen were prepared to support and encourage talent and industry devoted to the adornment of periodicals issued under the auspices of their Church, or whether writers who had spent the best efforts of their lives in tho service of the Church should be allowed to pine in poverty and distress in the winter of their days.
 No sadder picture could he found in the literary history of any country than the last days of "Brutus," the great Welsh wit and humourist.
 The, annals of Grub-street, gloomy as they were, had no more pathetic spectacle than that of "Brutus" dying in poverty, and when the fiery spark of his heaven-born genius was quenched for ever consigned in a pauper's coffin to a nameless grave.
 It was his (the speaker's) conviction that the legacy of the grave had lain heavily on the Welsh press ever since, especially on the Welsh Church press.
 It was for those present to do all they could to exorcise this spectre of a hideous past, and he trusted that their action at this meeting would be pregnant with good results for the5 distant future.
 Let them do what they could to add peace and comfort to the declining days of "Giraldus" and perhaps they would succeed in waking into song the "mute inglorious Miltons" of the Welsh hills and valleys, and inspiring the future Kebles and Stanleys of the Welsh Church.
 In works of this kind Churchmen could learn a lesson from the Nonconformists.
 Tho respect shown last Saturday to "Gohebydd" should teach them to pay honour to "Giraldus".
 (Hear, hear.)
 >
-> Mr. JOHN DUNCAN also spoke in support of the motion, and observed that "Giraldus " had a claim upion Welshmen of every denomination.
+> Mr. JOHN DUNCAN also spoke in support of the motion, and observed that "Giraldus" had a claim upion Welshmen of every denomination.
 >
 > Colonel H. H. DAVIES said he first became acquainted with "Giraldus" in 1869, when a band of 48 American captains went to celebrate the Anniversary of Independence at Caerphilly Castle.
 They could find no one to tell them the story of the ancient fortress except "Giraldus," who was then a schoolmaster at Bedwas, and who came at their request and gave them the history of the Castle.
 He also brought two Welsh harpers with him, who played the "March of Caerphily."
 "Giraldus" had been his neighbour now for some years.
 "Giraldus" commenced his career as a writer when be was eighteen years old, and since the death of "Brutus" he had been the principal contributor to  *Yr Haul*.
 Twenty-five or thirty years ago he published his researches into the history of Wales in the *Cardiff and Merthy Guardian* and the *Cardiff Times**.
 He also contributed historical sketches relating to Cardiganshire and Carmarthenshore in the *Aberystwith Observer*, the *Welshman* and the *Carmarthen Journal*.
 Some of his historical notes were also printed in the *Western Mail*, in *Brython*, a quarterly published at Tremadoc, and edited by the famous Celtic linguist, Professor Silvan Evans; in *Goleuad yr Oes* published at Carnarvon, and in the *Cymro*.
-With reference to the last, he received complimentary letters from "Talhaiarn," the celebrated bard and scholar, from the Rev. Morris Williams ("Nicander"), from " Cattwgan " and from the Ven.
-Archdeacon Jones, of Bangor (a native of Cadoxton- juxta-Barry), author of the critical notes on "Iolob's" MSS.
+With reference to the last, he received complimentary letters from "Talhaiarn," the celebrated bard and scholar, from the Rev. Morris Williams ("Nicander"), from "Cattwgan" and from the Ven.
+Archdeacon Jones, of Bangor (a native of Cadoxton-juxta-Barry), author of the critical notes on "Iolob's" MSS.
 He also wrote for the "Genealogia," edited by Dr. Howard, F.S.A, and the principal of the Historical Department of the United States offered to exchange his works on genealogy with "Giraldus."
 He also penned several interesting papers relating to the sin eaters in Wales.
 Whila he was librarian and Welsh secretary to the late Sir Thomas Phillipps, of Middle Hill,.R.S., a trustee of the British Museum, he made a tour through Carmarthenshire, Pembrokeshire, and Glamorganshire in search of historical information, and transcribed for the printers the charters of Wales and the works of the ancient Welsh bards.
 He also collected, but has not yet published, the monumental inscriptions of Welsh families.
 His notes on the history of the counties of Glamorgan, Carmarthen, and Cardigan were published at the request of several eminent antiquaries, and met with a large sale.
-He prepared papers on the history of the Van Caerphilly and on the history of Maesaleg Gwem-y-Gleppa, which were read before the Cardiff Naturalists' Society, and published the history and pedigrees of the families of Dolau Cothi, Abermarles, Llanfair Clydogan, Havod, Absrmaed, and Llanbadarnfawr, as well as a history of the last-named parish, for which a prize was divided between him and "Llyfnwy " at the Llancarfan Eisteddfod.
+He prepared papers on the history of the Van Caerphilly and on the history of Maesaleg Gwem-y-Gleppa, which were read before the Cardiff Naturalists' Society, and published the history and pedigrees of the families of Dolau Cothi, Abermarles, Llanfair Clydogan, Havod, Absrmaed, and Llanbadarnfawr, as well as a history of the last-named parish, for which a prize was divided between him and "Llyfnwy" at the Llancarfan Eisteddfod.
 "Giraldus" also wrote "Notes" on the history of Monmouthshire, the Bishops of Llandaff, the Mathew family, Llandaff, the Welsh Royalists, and the history of Cefn Mably.
 He also translated several works on Welsh history and traced the pedigrees of Judge Johnes, the Vaughans of Crosswood, the Earls of Lisvane, the Wilkins of Llantwit Major, the Morgans of Tredegar, the Powels of Nanteos, the Pryces of Gogerddau, the Turbervills of Ewenny; the Matthews of Llandaff; John Inglis Jones of Dewi Ormond; and the Steadmans of Ystradffin.
 He also catalogued the Llandaff Library for the late Colonel Bennett, R.A.
 Among his numerous other works was a history of the first day schools in Wales and a biograpby of Rowlands of Llangeitho.
 He also wrote a good deal about ancient welsh marriage and funeral customs and Welsh games.
-He was frequently consulted by the late Dr. Nicholas while thle lattel was engaged on his " History of the County and County Families of Wales" and the biographers of Wesley and Matthew Henry also appealed to him for assistance.
+He was frequently consulted by the late Dr. Nicholas while thle lattel was engaged on his "History of the County and County Families of Wales" and the biographers of Wesley and Matthew Henry also appealed to him for assistance.
 The late Dean of Bangor entertained a high opinion of "Giraldus's" writings, and always regretted that his services to the Welsh Church were not better recognised.
 >
-> The CHAIRMAN, in putting the motion to the meeting, said that were it not for the circumscribed use of the Welsh language the works of "Giraldus " would be known everywhere.
+> The CHAIRMAN, in putting the motion to the meeting, said that were it not for the circumscribed use of the Welsh language the works of "Giraldus" would be known everywhere.
 >
 > The proposition was carried unanimously.
 >